sourcegraph/sourcegraph-public-snapshot/doc/admin/updates/pure_docker.md

 To upgrade, please perform the changes in the following diff:
 [https://github.com/sourcegraph/deploy-sourcegraph-docker/commit/63802ca5966754162c2b3e077e64e60687138874](https://github.com/sourcegraph/deploy-sourcegraph-docker/commit/63802ca5966754162c2b3e077e64e60687138874)

-*How smooth was this upgrade process for you?
-You can give us your feedback on this upgrade by filling out [this feedback form](https://share.hsforms.com/1aGeG7ALQQEGO6zyfauIiCA1n7ku?update_version=3.29).*

 ## 3.28 -> 3.29

 To upgrade, please perform the changes in the following diff:
 [https://github.com/sourcegraph/deploy-sourcegraph-docker/commit/940100429fdd59f930436d47e226f5a7116bf6d9](https://github.com/sourcegraph/deploy-sourcegraph-docker/commit/940100429fdd59f930436d47e226f5a7116bf6d9)

 This upgrade adds a new `worker` service that runs a number of background jobs that were previously run in the `frontend` service.
 See [notes on deploying workers](../workers.md#deploying-workers) for additional details.
 Good initial values for CPU and memory resources allocated to this new service should match the `frontend` service.

-*How smooth was this upgrade process for you?
-You can give us your feedback on this upgrade by filling out [this feedback form](https://share.hsforms.com/1aGeG7ALQQEGO6zyfauIiCA1n7ku?update_version=3.28).*

 ## 3.27 -> 3.28